securebitsorg/securebitsorg.github.io/content/posts/privacy/pihole/pihole-unbound.en.md

 > This tutorial refers to the previous tutorials on ‘Installing Pi-Hole on a Raspberry Pi’ and uses this configuration as the basis for this article.
 In this tutorial, I will start from the basics that you will have learned after completing the tutorial '**[Installing Pi-Hole + Firewall on a Raspberry Pi](https://secure-bits.org/pi-hole-auf-einen-raspberry-pi-installieren/)**' on your Raspberry Pi.
 If this is not the case, please feel free to go through the installation tutorial first.
 Of course, the installation of **Unbound** should also work on other Linux-based systems!
-## Video tutorial on ‘Installing Pi-hole Unbound’
+## Video tutorial on ‘Installing Pihole Unbound’
 {{< youtube TdL_3iB9SiU >}}
 ## Installing Unbound
 First, we always need to update the operating system to the latest version.